 Are you thinking about starting birth control?
-Though birth control can help with various ailments – premenstrual dysphoric disorder, acne, cramps, regulating your cycle – it is typically thought of as a way of preventing pregnancy during sexual activity.
-You may feel unsure about what your options are or what the process of getting birth control is like, and want to bring these questions to someone you trust.
+Though birth control can help with various ailments – premenstrual dysphoric disorder, acne, cramps, regulating your cycle – it is typically thought to prevent pregnancy during sexual activity.
+You may feel unsure about your options or what the process of getting birth control is like, and want to bring these questions to someone you trust.
 However, bringing up a sensitive subject like birth control (and, as a possible result, sex) can feel intimidating.

 Things to consider about birth control